 Customer happiness: it’s something every retailer strives to cultivate.
-Traditionally done through birthday messages with coupons, free gifts with purchase or quick-fire sales, increasing CSAT is at the core of every retailer’s strategy.
+Traditionally done through birthday messages with coupons, free gifts with purchase or quick-fire sales, making business decisions with a goal to increase CSAT is at the core of every retailer’s strategy.

 Your customers today have heightened expectations for customer support.
 More than ever, customer support directly impacts loyalty and dictates where people spend their money.
 Consider this: 59% of consumers have higher expectations for customer service than they did just a 1 year ago and 61% have switched brands due to poor customer service.
 Customer service is now a way to differentiate.

 Retailers must think about meeting customer demands for personal, immediate and convenient customer service to increase retail CSAT.
 To build brand love through customer support, focus on these core areas.

 9 Core Areas Retailers Should Focus On To Increase CSAT

 - Reduce Average Handle Rate

 - Ensure AI Chatbots Understand What Your Customers Are Saying